Rhodium: Mining and price

 Rhodium ores are a mixture with other metals such as palladium, silver, platinum, and gold.
 Few rhodium minerals are known.
 The separation of rhodium from the other metals poses significant challenges.
-Principal sources are located in South Africa, river sands of the Ural Mountains in Russia, and in North America, especially the copper-nickel sulfide mining area of the Sudbury, Ontario, region.
-Although the rhodium abundance at Sudbury is very small, the large amount of processed nickel ore makes rhodium recovery cost-effective.

-The main exporter of rhodium is South Africa (approximately 80% in 2010) followed by Russia.
-The annual world production is 30 tonnes.
-The price of rhodium is highly variable.
+Principal production is located in South Africa, at 75%, with much less production in Russia and Zimbabwe.
+The annual world production flucuates around 30 tonnes.
+The price of rhodium (per troy ounce) is highly variable, ranging from less than US$700.00 in 2016 to nearly US$30,000.00 in 2021.

 Used nuclear fuels

 Rhodium is a fission product of uranium-235: each kilogram of fission product contains a significant amount of the lighter platinum group metals.
 Used nuclear fuel is therefore a potential source of rhodium, but the extraction is complex and expensive, and the presence of rhodium radioisotopes requires a period of cooling storage for multiple half-lives of the longest-lived isotope (^{101}Rh with a half-life of 3.3 years, and ^{102m}Rh with a half-life of 2.9 years), or about 10 years.
 These factors make the source unattractive and no large-scale extraction has been attempted.